Most people get better from binge eating disorder with treatment and support.

 - plan out the meals and snacks you should have during the day, to help you adopt regular eating habits

 - work out what is triggering your binge eating

 - change and manage negative feelings about your body

-- stick to your new eating habits so you don't relapse into binge eating
+- stick to your new eating habits so you do not relapse into binge eating

-You shouldn't try to diet while you are having treatment because this can make it much more difficult to stop binge eating.
+You should not try to diet while you're having treatment because this can make it more difficult to stop binge eating.

 Antidepressants should not be offered as the only treatment for binge eating disorder.
-But you may be offered an antidepressant, like fluoxetine (Prozac), in combination with therapy or self-help treatment to help you manage other conditions, such as:
+But you may be offered an antidepressant in combination with therapy or self-help treatment to help you manage other conditions, such as: